 An additional advantage of the excellent image quality onto the detector is excellent size resolution.
-The minimum requirement for size resolution per ISO 21501-4 is 15%, we regularly achieve $\leq$ 5% resolution @ 0.2 μm, easily exceeding the ISO 21501-4 requirement.
-Excellent size resolution
+The minimum requirement for size resolution per ISO 21501-4 is 15%, we regularly achieve \leq 5% resolution @ 0.2 μm, easily exceeding the ISO 21501-4 requirement.
+Excellent size resolution means reduced size calibration errors when determining position of a peaking calibration particle during instrument calibration, leading to consistent year on year instrument calibration.
+Additionally, as a result of the excellent sizing resolution of the AeroTrak 9110, we are able to count and report particle size at 8 individual size thresholds across our measurement range.
+End users will now have more information about airborne particulate contamination in their environment.

-The concentration limit of the AeroTrak 9110 particle counter per ISO 210501-4 is $100,000 \, \text{c/ft}^3$ or $3,500,000 \, \text{c/m}^3$ at a 10% coincidence level.
+The concentration limit of the AeroTrak 9110 particle counter per ISO 210501-4 is 100,000 c/ft3 or 3,500,000 c/m3 at a 10% coincidence level.
 This is the number of particles sampled by the instrument at which there is a 10% probability that there will be two particles present in the laser beam at the same time.
 A significant factor that influences this specification is the physical size of the laser beam.
 All optical particle counters assume that there is only ever one particle in the beam at any given moment in time.
 If two particles are present in the laser beam an optical particle counter cannot tell, it simply assumes that there is one particle and sizes the particle count event as one large particle, see figure 6.